Koschi13/Encrypted-LVM-Arch/README.md

     UUID=blabla                                     none            swap        defaults,noatime,discard    0   0

-After you finised the Filesystem check, change root into the new System
+After you finished the Filesystem check, change root into the new System

-    $ arch-root /mnt
+    $ arch-chroot /mnt

 ## Configure the new System